 The Armada's Around View Monitor proved useful when attaching the trailer, and its easily accessible Tow/Haul mode button was a great help.
 The auto-leveling rear suspension improves towing safety, as well.

 The 6.2-liter engine is the Tahoe's standout feature by a wide margin.
 Besides that, its simplicity and best-in-test fuel economy makes it a strong choice for anyone looking to tow.
 The column shifter with the Tow/Haul mode button on the end is perfect for towing.
 A head-up display also keeps the driver's eyes on the road and away from in-cabin distractions.
 Small side mirrors and gigantic 22-inch wheels made the towing experience less positive, however: The larger wheels made the Tahoe easier to unsettle over bumpy roads, especially with a trailer attached, and raised the hitch height to the point that hooking up the trailer was more complicated than for the other SUVs.

 Ford's bells and whistles made up for its thirsty engine.
 The Expedition's number of information screens related just to towing is incredible: It includes a safety checklist for hooking up a trailer and even offers a trailer light check system that detects when specific bulbs are out.
-It was also the most difficult to put into Tow/Haul mode; while the other vehicles have a dedicated button, the Expedition requires entering the drive mode menu and selecting Tow/Haul among the other modes like Eco and Sport.
+It was also the most difficult to put into Tow/Haul mode; while the other vehicles have a dedicated button, the Expedition requires entering the car's drive mode menu and selecting Tow/Haul among the other modes like Eco and Sport.

 Pick of the Litter?